Learning junta distributions, quantum junta states, and QAC$^0$ circuits

-\paragraph{Acknowledgments.} F.E.G. thanks Jop Briët, Alexandros Eskenazis, Jonas Helsen, Yuval Filmus and Francisca Vasconcelos for useful conversations.
-F.E.G. thanks Hausdorff Research Institute of Mathematics of Bonn, which hosted F.E.G. during the Dual Trimester Program: ``Boolean Analysis in Computer Science" where part of this paper was written.
+We thank Jop Briët, Alexandros Eskenazis, Yuval Filmus, Jonas Helsen, Dale Jacobs, and Francisca Vasconcelos for useful conversations.
+J.B. was supported by the Quantum Advantage Pathfinder project of UKRI Engineering and Physical Sciences Research Council under grant No.~EP/X026167/1.
+Partial work was done when J.B. was in the Centre for Quantum Technologies, National University of Singapore, supported under grant No.~A-0009870-00-00.
+F.E.G. thanks the Hausdorff Research Institute of Mathematics of Bonn, which hosted F.E.G. during the Dual Trimester Program: ``Boolean Analysis in Computer Science'', where part of this paper was written.
 F.E.G was supported by the European Union’s Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No. 945045, and by the NWO Gravitation project NETWORKS under grant No. 024.002.003.
-J.B. is supported by the Quantum Advantage Pathfinder (QAP) project of UKRI Engineering and Physical Sciences Research Council under grant No.~EP/X026167/1.
-Partial work was done when J.B. was in the Centre for Quantum Technologies, National University of Singapore, supported under grant No.~A-0009870-00-00.
+We thank the anonymous referees for their helpful feedback.
+A short version of this work has been accepted to appear in the Proceedings of ICML'26 and was presented as a talk in AQIS'25.